 - 1 teaspoon chilli powder

 - 1 teaspoon ground cumin

 - 5 cups beef stock (broth)

 - 2 bay leaves

 - salt and pepper to taste

-In a pan, heat up the oil, and gently fry the chopped onions until slighlty brown.
+- In a pan, heat up the oil, add the cubed beef, season with salt and pepper, and brown.

 - Remove it from the pan, and set aside.

 - In the same pan, add the peeled and chopped onion, and frying on a low to medium heat until golden.

 - Add the garlic, ginger and all the spices, and give it a good stir.